 Infractions of the student code for which students are subject to discipline are normally categorized depending on whether they are Honor Code offenses.
-Student Honor Code infractions consist of: actions of dishonesty, cheating, plagiarizing, stealing or lying to any College official.
+Student Honor Code infractions consist of actions of dishonesty, cheating, plagiarizing, stealing, or lying to any College official.
 Examples of these types of infractions are listed in Examples of Honor Code Infractions.
-Non-Honor Code infractions of the honor Code infractions of these types of these types of misconduct which do not result in or contribute to violations of the Honor Code infractions.
-Examples of these types of infractions are listed of these types of infractions are listed to be be used to be used to be be used to be used t
+Non-Honor Code infractions represent actions of misconduct which do not result in or contribute to violations of the Honor Code infractions.
+Examples of these types of infractions are provided.

-4.2.2.5.
+9.7.2.
 Examples of Honor Code Infractions